Standard Conjectures and Height Pairings: Introduction

 \section{Introduction}

 Let $K$ be a number field with $\CO_K$ its ring of integers.
-Let $\pi: X\lra \Spec \CO_K$ be a regular arithmetic variety with a polarization $L$.
-This means that $X$ is regular, $\pi$ is flat and proper with geometrically connected fibers, and $L$ is an ample hermitian line bundle in sense of \cite{Zh}.
-In this paper, we introduce a new height pairing with respect to $L$ for the Chow group $\Ch^*(X_K)$.
-This so called $\sL$-pairing extends Beilinson--Bloch's height paring on the subgroup $\Ch^*(X_K)^0$ of cycles homologous to $0$.
-The existence of our pairing is conditional on some local and global standard conjectures.
+Let $f: X\lra \Spec \CO_K$ be a regular arithmetic variety with a polarization $L$.
+This means that $X$ is regular, that $f$ is flat and proper with geometrically connected fibers, and that $L$ is an ample hermitian line bundle in the sense of \cite{Zh}.
+In this paper, we introduce a new height pairing for the Chow group $\Ch^*(X_K)$.
+This so-called $\sL$-pairing extends Beilinson--Bloch's height paring on the subgroup $\Ch^*(X_K)^0$ of cycles homologous to $0$.
+Our pairing is conditional on some local and global standard conjectures.
 Under our local standard conjectures, we introduce an Arakelov Chow group $\ol\Ch^*(X)$ of cycles whose curvature at each place of $K$ are harmonic forms.
 Under our global standard conjectures, we construct an $\sL$-lifting for the surjection $\ol\Ch^*(X)\to \Ch^*(X_K)$.
+Our work can be viewed as a preliminary step towards {\em a Hodge theory for polarized arithmetic varieties}.